-The Birth of Venus: A Timeless Tribute to Love and Beauty
+The Birth of Venus Painting: A Timeless Tribute to Love and Beauty

-The artists have sought inspiration from countless sources.
+The artists have sought inspiration from countless sources throughout time.
 Sometimes, they felt moved by the words in a poem and crafted a scene.
-Othertimes, they fell in love with an artist or their psyche and pay them tribute through their art.
-Then, there are artists who have crafted timeless paintings by seeking their muse in Roman and Greek myths.
+Othertimes, they fell in love with an artist or their psyche and paid them tribute through their art.
+Then, there were artists who crafted timeless paintings by seeking their muse in Roman and Greek myths.
 Not only have their brushes played with the mythical creatures, but they also crafted pieces that captivate viewers.

 This is a painting, Birth of Venus by Botticelli.

 In this picture, he gives life to the myth describing “Birth of Venus,” the Roman goddess of beauty and love ( also known as Aphrodite in Greek mythology).
-According to myth, Venus was born from sea foam, appearing on the surface fully grown from the ocean after Cronus (Saturn) castrated Uranus and cast his genitals into the sea.
+According to myth, Venus was born from sea foam.
+She appeared on the surface fully grown from the ocean after Cronus (Saturn) castrated Uranus and cast his genitals into the sea.
 Venus floated to the shore on a giant shell, which symbolizes her purity and birth.

 Now, back to the painting where Botticelli is portraying the arrival scene of Venus.
 She is standing gracefully on a giant shell, symbolizing her emergence from the water.
 The wind gods Zephyr and Aura (or Chloris) on the left blow her gently toward the shore, and a Hora of Spring on the right waits to clothe her with a beautiful, flowing robe.